Idiopathic Vestibular Disease in Dogs: Phoenix’s Story

-There are a few things as scary as watching your dog unable to walk or even stand.
+A few things are as scary as watching your dog unable to walk or even stand.

 Ataxia caused by idiopathic vestibular disease is due to a disturbance in the balance center.
-Of course, jumping to conclusion is no good–work with your veterinarian.
+But, of course, jumping to a conclusion is no good–work with your veterinarian.

 Thank you, Brook, for sharing Phoenix’s story.

-Imagine coming home from a weekend away, excited to get back to your faithful companion.
+Imagine coming home from a weekend away, excited to return to your faithful companion.
 Eager to get back into the dance of life.

 Your husband parks the truck and goes inside to turn on the outside lights.
 As you collect your things and get out of the truck…you see your husband coming out the door carrying something.
 You ask where your best friend is, and he hesitates before answering.

-On November 28th, my husband and I packed two of our four dogs into the truck along with our suitcases.
+On November 28th, my husband and I packed two of our four dogs into the truck and our suitcases.

-We had decided to go visit some friends in Guelph for a few days and leave our other two dogs home with my step-dad.
-We made this decision because one of my friends we were staying with had just welcomed a fourteen-week old smooth-coated collie into her home, and Phoenix no longer enjoyed puppies in his old age.
+We visited some friends and left our other two dogs home with my stepdad.
+We went alone because they got a new puppy, and Phoenix no longer enjoyed puppies in his old age.

 Phoenix gets unwell

-Dear Phoenix stood in the doorway of our bedroom for a moment, trembled a bit, and then abruptly fell over onto his right side.
+Dear Phoenix stood in the doorway of our bedroom for a moment.
+He trembled a bit and then abruptly fell over onto his right side.

-My step-dad rushed over to him and tried to help him back onto his feet, but it was no use.
-Phoenix couldn’t support himself.
+My stepdad rushed and tried to help him back onto his feet, But Phoenix couldn’t support himself.

-We do not have a landline at our house, and my step-dad doesn’t have a cell phone or vehicle, so he did the best he could, knowing we would be home the following day.
+We do not have a landline at our house, and my stepdad doesn’t have a cell phone or vehicle.
+So he did his best, knowing we would be home the following day.
 He carried Phoenix out to relieve himself every couple of hours.
 Helped him eat his meals and drink water.